 Ann is a North Tyneside resident, award winning author - and grandmother.
 In 2016 she celebrated the incredible achievement of publishing 30 books in 30 years, but she hasn't stopped writing there.
-Her latest book 'The Darkest Evening', the 9th in the Vera Stanhope series, was published in 2020 and her books have now been translated into more than 20 languages.
+Ann's books have now been translated into more than 20 languages.

 She is perhaps best known in the North East as the author of the Vera series of books, which continues to be adapted for TV by ITV and which showcase our local estates and landmarks.
 Ann is passionate about literacy, independant bookshops and supporting communities.
 You can hear more about Ann's values in her episode of Desert Island Discs